SB-7

 Penalties

 Civil penalty of $500 per violation.
 In civil actions brought by the Labor Commissioner or a public prosecutor, the petitioner may seek appropriate temporary or preliminary injunctive relief, punitive damages, and reasonable attorney's fees and costs.
+Statutory civil penalties do not require proof of actual harm.

 Who Is Covered